ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Related work

-In addition, Wu et al. proposed an unsupervised cubature Kalman filter (UCKF) by exploring the unsupervised mode between neural signals and the movement \cite{xue2017unsupervised}.
-Due to the instability of the unsupervised model, Feng et al. found that the part/all of the unsupervised decoding positions was reversed in the movement region, leading to significant errors.
+Furthermore, Sussillo et al. found that the source of the recorded neural activity can change from day to day, e.g., due to a slight movement of the implanted electrodes.
+The proposed multiplicative RNN allows mappings from the neural input to the motor output to partially change from neural activity \cite{sussillo2018making}.
+Wu et al. proposed an unsupervised cubature Kalman filter (UCKF) by exploring the relations between the neural signals and the movement \cite{xue2017unsupervised}.
+Due to the instability of this unsupervised model, Feng et al. found that the part/all of the unsupervised decoding positions was reversed in the movement region, leading to significant errors.
 Then, they introduced a priori binary to verify the existence of this reverse mechanism \cite{feng2018neural, feng2020weakly}.
-Finally, Sussillo et al. found that the source of the recorded neural activity can change across days, E.g., the slight movement of implanted electrodes.
-The proposed multiplicative RNN allows mappings from the neural input to the motor output to partially change from neural activity \cite{sussillo2018making}.
-ViF-SD2E is robust, which partially allows mapping to change the recorded movement from the outside world, so both may have strong robustness and fault tolerance for forming a potential complement.
+However, this study is only a factual finding, and there is no effective and intuitive model structure and basis.

+Therefore, we focus on the fact that the symmetric model was found in the paper [15], and that neural signals are temporal.
+We propose the designed ViF-SD2E, and attempt to explain the rationality of the model from other scientific perspectives (neuroscience, machine learning, etc.) and further experimentally verify the validity of the model.
+Its robustness is reflected in the application of symmetric mode, which has better fault tolerance for finger movement.